michurin/netpunch/README.md

 - The same private network: netpunch won't work if both peer are sitting behind the same NAT
 - Nobody yet knows whether netpunch works on MS Windows.
 Please, let me know, if you do
+- If secrets are mismatched it appears like a fake message with corresponding error.
+Slightly ugly

 ### Internals